BTU-EnerEcon/Price-effect-of-weather-years/README.md

 ### The code reproduces wholesale electricity prices used to compute market values of wind onshore turbines in Germany for a set of different wind years
 Note that model output files are not uploaded to github due to limits on individual file size and on repository size in general.
+Run the code 'rolling window 20xx' for the respective year.
+The remaining code files are included automatically.

 ### Citing the model code